Fusion (semi)rings arising from quantum groups: Representations associated to partitions

 \subsection{Direct sum of representations}

 The key feature of the family of representations $u_{p}$ is that they in fact yield all irreducible representations up to unitary equivalence.
-This is a consequence of the decomposition of $u^{\otimes w}$ given in \cite[Thm 6.5]{freslon2013representation}.
+This is a consequence of the decomposition of $u^{\otimes w}$ given in \cite[Thm 6.5]{freslon2013representation} :

 However, this decomposition is unsatisfying in the sense that it is not proven that the subrepresentations are in direct sum.
+More precisely, there could be pairwise equivalent projective partitions $p, q_{1}, \dots q_{n}$, all distinct, such that

+This would mean that $u_{p}\subset \sum_{i} u_{q_{i}}$, i.e. $u_{p}$ is redundant in Equation \eqref{eq:generaldecomposition}.
+Making \cite[Thm 6.5]{freslon2013representation} more precise means characterizing which projective partitions are redundant.
 Restricting to the noncrossing case, we can solve this problem.